Izzywa/Database/DESIGN.md

 <summary>List of standard dosage for antibiotics</summary>

 - `id`
+    - Primary Key
+    - `SMALLINT UNSIGNED NOT NULL UNIQUE AUTO_INCREMENT`
 - `ab`
+    -  Foreign Key referencing the `ab` column in the `antibiotics` table
 - `type`
+    - `ENUM('standard_dosage','high_dosage','uncomplicated_uti')`
+    - Three types of dosage based on the dataset
 - `min_dose`
-    - in milligram
+    - Minimum dosage in milligram
 - `max_dose`
-    - in milligram, allowed NULL for doses that does not have a range
+    - Maximum dosage in milligram, allowed NULL for doses that does not have a range
 - `per_kg`
     - 0 for false, 1 for true
     - If true, the dose is considered mg/kg.
 Otherwise, dose is as is.
+- `dose_times`
+    - `TINYINT UNSIGNED`
+    - Number of times dose must be administered
 - `administration`
     - `ENUM('iv','oral','im')`
     - Allowed NULL because of some missing information in the csv dataset
+- `combination_dose_id`
+    - `SMALLINT DEFAULT NULL`

+`CONSTRAINT combination_doses FOREIGN KEY(combination_dose_id) REFERENCES dosage(id) ON DELETE SET NULL`

 </details>